Employer: West London NHS Trust

 QUALIFICATIONS

-* Evidence of qualification as Education Mental Health Practitioner (PGDip EMHP) OR Child Wellbeing Practitioner (PGDip CWP) from an accredited training provider.
+* Evidence of qualification as Education Mental Health Practitioner (PGDip EMHP) OR Child Wellbeing Practitioner (PGDip CWP) from accredited training provider.

 * Psychology or other health/social care/youth related undergraduate degree.